Openscapes/2021-noaa-nmfs/README.md

 Welcome to the 2021 NOAA NMFS Openscapes Champions Cohort!
 This is a Cohort for the NOAA National Marine Fisheries Service ([NMFS](https://www.fisheries.noaa.gov/)).
 Learn more about Openscapes and the Champions Program: <https://openscapes.org>.

-## Participating teams

-These are the teams participating: please edit this repo yourself following our GitHub Clinic!

-*listed here*

-## GitHub Organizations

-These are GitHub Organizations of participating teams, with ones that are newly created through the Champions program indicated.

-*listed here*

 ## Cohort Agendas

 We will meet as a Cohort via Zoom four times over two months for 1.5 hours, on alternating Fridays in September and October 2020.
 Additionally, we will schedule several GitHub Clinics before Call 2.